queryluke/masseffect-5e/static/data/spells/hawk_missile_launcher.md

 advancementOptions:
 - name: Anti-Shield
   description: The missile detonates a small EMP, transforming the damage to lightning.
-- name: Improved Damage
+- name: Three-headed beast
-  description: Increase the damage to 5d6
+  description: Your missile splits into three separate missile, each dealing equal damage.
+You can direct the missiles
+    at the same target or at different ones.
 ---
-As an Attack action, activate your personal shoulder cannon: The Hawk Missile Launcher.
+Activate your personal shoulder cannon: The Hawk Missile Launcher.
 This attack automatically hits a target within range dealing 3d6 thunder damage.

-The Hawk Missile Launcher has 2 charges.
-You regain all charges on a long rest.
+You can use the Hawk Missile Launcher twice per long rest.

-This feature's damage increases by 3d6 when you reach 5th level (6d6), 11th level (9d6), 17th level (12d6)
+This feature's damage increases by 3d6 when you reach 5th level (6d6), 11th level (9d6), 17th level (12d6).